Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Uncertainty Quantification via Probing and Fusion

 \subsection{Confidence Probing}

-In Stage I, we obtained both general and attack-specific information regarding the contract.
-Due to their abstract nature, general information often fail to capture concrete behavioral patterns, thereby biasing the model toward benign classifications.
+In Stage I, we obtained both general-purpose and attack-specific information regarding the contract.
+Due to their abstract nature, general-purpose information often fail to capture concrete behavioral patterns, thereby biasing the model toward benign classifications.
 In contrast, attack-specific information provides detailed contextual cues more commonly associated with malicious behavior.
 However, such information may not always clearly indicate attacking behavior due to its specificity and may bias the model towards malicious judgment in some cases.
-Hence, incorporating both global and specific perspectives is essential for a more comprehensive behavioral analysis.
+Hence, incorporating the both perspectives is essential for a more comprehensive behavioral analysis.

 Furthermore, prior research has shown that misleading or weakly suggestive prompts can influence the model's expressed confidence, even when the final prediction remains unchanged.
 For example, if the LLM is highly confident that a contract is adversarial, introducing a misleading cue implying benign behavior has minimal effect.
 Conversely, when the model is uncertain, a misleading cue suggesting adversarial intent can increase its confidence in classifying the contract as adversarial.
 Building on this insight, we propose the use of misleading prompts to probe the LLM's confidence expression.